Saurabh3207/CryptGuard/README.md

 # CryptGuard
 CryptGuard is a secure, decentralized IPFS-based vault using MERN stack &amp; blockchain.
 It offers end-to-end encrypted file storage, tamper detection, and blockchain-based authentication with JWT tokens for secure access.
 Designed for maximum security, ease of use, and resilience against unauthorized modifications. 🚀

-Enhanced Security Features:
+🔐 CryptGuard – A secure & decentralized IPFS-based vault using MERN & blockchain.
-✅ Advanced Tamper Detection – Cryptographic hashing and blockchain-based integrity checks ensure files remain unaltered.
+✔️ End-to-end encrypted storage with AES-256 & RSA |
-✅ Zero-Knowledge Encryption – Users control their encryption keys, ensuring no third-party access.
+✔️ Tamper detection via cryptographic hashing & blockchain integrity checks |
-✅ Blockchain-backed Authentication – Decentralized identity management with private key-based access.
+✔️ Zero-knowledge encryption – Only you control your keys |
-✅ AES-256 & RSA Encryption – Strong encryption for secure file storage.
+✔️ Blockchain authentication with JWT-based access control |
-✅ User-friendly Interface – A smooth and intuitive UI for easy file management.
+✔️ User-friendly interface for seamless file management |
-✅ Immutable Metadata – File metadata is securely stored on the blockchain, preventing unauthorized modifications.
+✔️ Immutable metadata – Stored securely on the blockchain

 Technologies Used:
 MongoDB – Stores user data and encryption keys